-Engaging with customers on social media shows that you care.
+Engaging with customers on social media shows that you care & helps deepen your customers’ trust in your brand.
 Customers feel recognized & appreciated when you like & respond to comments on your businesses social media pages.
-If you want to take customer engagement to the next level on socials, try sharing posts customers have made showing off your products.
+If you want to take customer engagement to the next level on social, try sharing posts customers have made showing off your products.
 Also, make sure to respond to customer service direct messages quickly in order to keep your customers happy.

 5. Spread Holiday Cheer